MinnyFatty/WimMed/README.md

 			1. Install the required dependencies for both the backend and frontend.
 			2. Configure the database connection string in the backend application settings in `appsettings.json`.
 			3. Run the database migrations to set up the initial schema by executing the command `dotnet ef database update`.
-			4. Start the backend server by running `dotnet run` in the backend project directory.
-			5. Navigate to the frontend project directory and run `ng serve` to start the Angular application.
-			6. Open your web browser and go to `http://localhost:4200` to access the application.

 		- 2. Ensure that you have the .NET SDK and Node.js installed on your machine to run the application successfully.
 		- 3. For Android tablet optimization, ensure that the application is responsive and test it on an Android tablet to verify usability.
 - **Contributing**: Contributions are welcome!
 Please follow the standard Git workflow for submitting pull requests and issues.